 When it comes to smart thermostats, we recommend the ecobee4 Alexa-enabled thermostat with a sensor.

 The ecobee4 is more than a smart thermostat.
 It comes with built-in Amazon Alexa Voice Service and you can ask it to do tasks like order groceries, read the news, and so much more.

 It’s available for purchase from Amazon for under $250.
 Simply click the link below to order one while you’re thinking about it and you’ll be saving money in no time.

 Another smart thermostat option is the Nest Learning Thermostat.
 This smart thermostat has the ability to learn what temperature you like to keep your home comfortable and builds a schedule around yours.
 It will automatically adjust the temperature in your home so that you don’t have to.

-You can order one from Amazon for under $225 by clicking the link below.
+You can order one from Amazon for under $225.

 Cutting the cord will help save some coin

 One way millions of people save some dough is by cutting the cable cord.
 You may have heard us discuss this before.
 Cord cutting has become an extremely popular trend to eliminate the skyrocketing costs of cable and satellite.